mzdyb/fortinet/README.md

-# fortinet
+# Automating Fortinet implementation on AWS with Ansible
-Automating Fortinet implementation on AWS with Ansible
+This project shows how we can automate FortiGate and FortiManager instance provisioning on AWS.